 - The owner of the bonds must have been at least 24 years old on the first day of the month in the year in which they were issued.
 But if you own them and you meet this age requirement, you can redeem them to pay for your child’s education costs even if he’s not yet 24.

-- You must pay the education costs in the same year you redeem the bonds, and only certain costs are covered: tuition, fees, some books and some equipment, such as a computer that might be required for a certain course.
-Room and board and recreational or sports fees don’t qualify.
+- You must pay the education costs in the same year you redeem the bonds, and only certain costs are covered: tuition, fees, some books, and some equipment such as a computer that might be required for a certain course.
+Room and board and recreational or sports fees do not qualify.

 - The school must be one with which the U.S. Department of Education has a student aid program.

-- You must file a joint tax return with your spouse if you’re married.
+- You must file a joint tax return with your spouse if you are married.

 You can also direct all funds from your redeemed bonds to a Coverdell Education Savings Account if no one in your family is quite ready to head off to college just yet.

 The Modified Adjusted Gross Income Rule

 Not every taxpayer can make use of the education tax exclusion.
 One final rule involves your modified adjusted gross income (MAGI) for the year when you use the bonds to pay for education costs.

 When your MAGI reaches a certain threshold, only a portion of your bond interest is excluded from taxation.
 If your income reaches a second threshold, you cannot claim the exclusion at all.
 Any interest earned by the bonds counts toward your MAGI—it’s not just income you earn.